South Pacific Islands travel – advice, tips & recommendations.

-South Pacific Islands are one of the most remote places around the globe.
-I couldn’t wait to reach Vanuatu (my big dream for years), and when I was there I realized I need to do more traveling across the region.
+The South Pacific Islands are one of the most remote places around the globe.
+I couldn’t wait to reach Vanuatu (my big dream for years), and when I was there, I realised I needed to do more travelling across the region.
 Journey to the Pacific Archipelago requires careful planning and a spirit of adventure.
-How to prepare and what to know before you go – it’s highly essential to prepare yourself before stepping into one of the wildest and remotes destinations in the world.
-After my challenges and thrilling experiences I have put together a comprehensive Pacific Islands travel advice.
+How to prepare and what to know before Pacific Islands travel – it’s highly essential to prepare yourself before stepping into one of the wildest and remotest destinations in the world.
+After my challenges and thrilling experiences, I have put together comprehensive Pacific Islands travel advice & recommendations.

 What really sets the region apart are two things: